-In mid-August I started the Carnivore Diet, but included coffee, eggs and some cheese.
-At day 56 (8 weeks) eating Carnivore I again had a blood draw.
-On my own I had eliminated the generic Actos and reduced my Metformin by 50%.
-When I told my doc this I could tell he was not pleased that I had done this on my own, but I did provide him with daily fasting glucose and blood pressure readings to support what I had done.”
+After 56 days, D.G. went in for another blood draw and was surprised by his results.
+“On my own, I had eliminated the generic Actos and reduced my Metformin by 50%.
+When I told my doctor this, I could tell he was not pleased I had done this on my own, but I did provide him with daily fasting glucose and blood pressure readings to support what I had done.”
 (Note: In an abundance of caution, we strongly recommend that patients do not make changes to their medication without the supervision of their healthcare provider.)